mittelmark/oop-examples/README.md

 -  [C](c/animal.c)  - example of using a struct  with void  pointers as member functions and as well macros for constructor and destructor
+-  [C](c/person.c)  - example of showing  inheritance  and  private  variables using a  Person/Student  hierarchy  as well as using the  static  keyword  for unique matrikel numbers for every student